Our goal is to create value for businesses at the same time as addressing societal needs. In strategy work, we apply our own work-modules and methods.

 Utilizing the Pure Engagement Model provides a solid overview of the current state of play, reveals strengths that the company can leverage and weaknesses that can be addressed.
 The end product is a set of clearly defined recommendations at a company level, which are further developed during the next stage.

-The mapping is the basis for our situation analysis.
+The mapping stage forms the basis for our situation analysis.
 Here we analyse how relevant macro trends, competitor landscape, consumer and customer behaviour represent opportunities and risks for the company´s sustainability work, and identify the overall business conditions to meet these.
 This forms the basis for a value-based materiality assessment, ranking and prioritizing the main findings from the situation analysis.

 VALUE-BASED MATERIALITY ASSESSMENT

 Some areas are more important than others in order for the company to reach its business goals.
 Based on company values, strategic guidelines and stakeholders' requirements and expectations, a materiality assessment is carried out.
 The materiality assessment will help define the most important areas of the company´s sustainability strategy and provide direction for further work.
 The most important areas are seen in the context of the SDGs.
 The objectives are aimed at pointing out and clarifying the company´s contribution in the long term and how the organization will operationalize the SDGs in its own goals and actions.